nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Set/Edit Budget

 User can set a monthly budget when app is initialized and budget is not set, or by using the budget command.
-If the user has already set a budget, the app will prompt the user to ask if they would like to modify their budget at start up.

-Budget command can be used to set budget if `no` is keyed in for the initial prompt.
+The application will also prompt the user when budget has not been set for the current month.

-The command can also be used to edit budget after initial budget is set.
+The budget command can also be used to modify the current month's budget amount.

 After budget is set by user, adding, deleting or editing expenses will show the budget and remaining balance for the month.
 The budget amount and balance will also be viewable by the user under the list command.

-**Format**: `budget`
+**Format**: `budget AMOUNT`

 **Example Usage**:

 ```
+// Initial budget setting option
 Would you like to set a budget? (yes/no)
 --------------------------------------------
 yes